jbush001/NyuziProcessor/README.md

 The following script will download and install the [Nyuzi toolchain](https://github.com/jbush001/NyuziToolchain) and [Verilator](http://www.veripool.org/wiki/verilator) Verilog simulator.
-(Although some Linux package managers have Verilator, they have old versions).
+Although some Linux package managers have Verilator, they have old versions.
 It will ask for your root password a few times to install stuff.

     build/setup_tools.sh